timarkh/tsakorpus/docs/configuration.rst

 - ``negative_search_enabled`` (Boolean) -- whether the negative search button should be present in the word query form.
 Defaults to ``true``.

+- ``primary_languages`` (list of strings) -- names of the languages that are considered primary.
+Only words in primary languages are counted when calculating subcorpus sizes.
+Defaults to empty list, which is understood as "all languages listed in the ``languages`` list".

 - ``query_log`` (Boolean) -- whether queries should be logged.
 When turned on, query type, query arguments and timestamps are appended to ``search/query_log.txt`` after each query.
 No personal data (such as IP address) are saved.
 Defaults to ``true``.

 - ``query_timeout`` (integer) -- the upper bound on sentence search query execution in seconds.
 This bound is applied strictly for the Elasticsearch query execution and not so strictly when postprocessing results found by Elasticsearch.